EditVR/editvr-docs/README.md

 ## Asset requirements

-For scene skies, we currently support two different major types of files: videos and images.
+For scene skies, we currently support both image and video assets.

-### Video requirements

-* Maximum size: 512MB
-* Acceptable file types: mp4.

-### Image requirements
+### Images

 * Currently there is no maximum size (likely to change)
 * Acceptable file types: `png`, `jpg`, and `jpeg`
 * All skies should be equirectangular-panoramic (equirect-pano) format, a common format supported by many cameras

+### Videos

+* Maximum size: 512MB
+* Acceptable file types: mp4.

 ## EditVR How-tos